vmork/complex-graph/src/compiler/NOTES.md

 ## Notes
-- How to determine types of parameters in function definition:
-    - Assume all types are either float or vec2 (allowing ie higher order functions is just too complicated, and bool arguments are sort of useless).
-    - Write all possible overloads (2^{number of params}), limit number of params to like 5

-- glsl doesnt allow nested function declarations, so easiest not to do so either
-- If a function body has branching in it, require that all branches return the same type and raise error if not
-- both e and i are reserved identifiers
-- Builtin functions: re, im, conj, abs, arg, exp (e^), inv (^-1), pow (^), sqrt (^0.5), sin, cos, tan, arccos, arcsin, arctan
-- Information related to builtin function:
-    - lslg name
-    - implementation name
-    - return type
-    - input signatures (most funcs have multiple signatures, ie abs, sqrt, pow, all trig funcs)

 - Resolving function calls:
     - if name is in list of builtin functions:
         - Check that type signatures match, raise error if not